ministryofjustice/operations-engineering-reports/README.md

 #### Development

-There is a development namespace on [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/kube-dev.html) for this project.
-The namespace [operations-engineering-reports-dev](https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/operations-engineering-reports-dev) contains a small dynamodb, and ECR registry and some space to compute.
+There is a development namespace on [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/concepts/what-is-the-cloud-platform.html) contains a small dynamodb, and ECR registry and some space to compute.

 To deploy the app to the development namespace, simply push to the `main` branch.
 The deployment will trigger a `helm upgrade` command to update the deployment.

-If you wish to deploy manually, follow the steps outlined in the [deploy-to-dev](https://github.com/ministryofjustice/operations-engineering-reports/blob/main/.github/workflows/deploy-to-dev.yml) github action.
+If you wish to deploy manually, follow the steps outlined in the [deploy-to-dev](https://github.com/ministryofjustice/operations-engineering-reports/blob/main/.github/workflows/deploy-to-dev.yml) GitHub Action.

 You can see the development app running at: https://operations-engineering-reports-dev.cloud-platform.service.justice.gov.uk/